AdiThakker/AdiThakker.github.io/_posts/2023-09-15-SignalR-Integration-With-APIM.md

 Now, imagine the power of integrating SignalR WebSocket endpoints into APIM.
 This would mean handling numerous real-time communications at scale, with the robust security and flexibility that APIM offers.

-In this first post, we will be walking through the process of integrating a SignalR WebSocket endpoint in APIM using Infrastructure as Code (IaC).
+***NOTE: In this first post, we will be walking through the process of deploying these resources using IaC.
+The next post will cover  integrating SignalR WebSocket endpoint in APIM.***

 ## APIM, SignalR and Bicep